-Bahrain is a member of the Hague Convention of 1961 and the FCO Apostille only should be sufficient for documents to be used in Bahrain.
+Bahrain is a member of the Hague Convention of 1961 and the FCDO Apostille only should suffice for documents to be used in Bahrain.

-The Consulate in London can only legalise foreign documents issued in the Republic of Irelan, Norway, Iceland, New Zealand, Netherlands and British Overseas Territories.
+The Consulate in London can only legalise foreign documents issued in the Republic of Ireland, Norway, Iceland, New Zealand, Netherlands and British Overseas Territories.

-Before submitting to the Consulate for legalisation, the documents must be attested by the government of the territory concerned, and for those issued in the British Overseas Territories, the Apostille from the UK Foreign and Commonwealth Office (FCO) is also required.
+Before submitting the documents to the Consulate for legalisation, they must be attested by the relevant authority of local government of the territory/country concerned, and for those issued in the British Overseas Territories, the Apostille from the UK Foreign, Commonwealth and Development Office (FCDO) is also required.

-Method of payment: postal order, company cheque (personal cheques are NOT accepted) or a banker’s draft made payable to ‘Bahrain Embassy’.
+Method of payment: postal order, company cheque (personal cheques are NOT accepted) or a banker’s draft made payable to the ‘Embassy of Bahrain’.

-The opening hours of the Legalisation Section are 9:30am-1pm (Mondays to Fridays).
+The opening hours of the Legalisation Section are 10:00 am to 2:00 pm Monday to Friday.

 30 Belgrave Square, London SW1X 8QB

 Contact Us to get your documents legalisaed for BAHRAIN

 Search the legalisation guidelines per country